McKenzie Long

 McKenzie Long (born July 11, 2000) is an American sprinter.

 Early life

-She attended Ironton High School in southern Ohio, Pickerington High School Central in Ohio.
+She attended Ironton High School in southern Ohio, as well as Hamilton Township High School and Pickerington High School Central in Ohio.
 She became Ohio indoor state champion over 60 metres and committed to North Carolina State University in October 2017.
 In 2023, Long would transfer to the University of Mississippi.